GoBoundless/newrelic_postgres_plugin/README.md

       ```pg_monitor run```

+6. You should now see your results in the left-hand navigation of the NewRelic web UI under a tab labeled 'Postgres'.

 ## Heroku Instructions

 Unlike the default NewRelic Postgres plugin, this plugin is designed to be fully compatible with monitoring Heroku Postgres.
 In fact, we've even created a simple app you can run on Heroku to monitor your existing apps.